uswds/uswds-site/pages/documentation/settings.md

   $theme-input-tile-border-color: "base",
 );
 ```
+Note that the settings variables in this module inform both general and component customizations.

 ### What to include in your configuration
 Include only USWDS settings that you wish to modify in this configuration.
 These items should be comma-separated and given values of the appropriate type.